Sreenidi-Fuels/sreenidi_backend/CASH_PAYMENT_LEDGER_README.md

 To test the cash payment system:

 1. Create an order with `paymentType: 'cash'`
-2. Update delivery details with `CustomersCash` amount
+2. Update delivery details with `CustomersCash` amount (no ledger entry created yet)
-3. Verify CREDIT entry is created with `CustomersCash` amount
+3. Confirm invoice to trigger BOTH entries
-4. Confirm invoice to trigger DEBIT entry
+4. Verify CREDIT entry is created with `CustomersCash` amount
 5. Verify DEBIT entry is created with order total amount
 6. Check ledger balance calculations